Renters' insurance: Home and contents insurance for tenants

 - Compare Home Insurance Quotes: the more home insurance policies you compare, the better deal you’ll find.
 Money Expert is a price comparison site, allowing you to compare quotes for tenants insurance from dozens of insurers in moments.

-Can you get tenants insurance in a flat share?
+Can you get tenants' contents insurance in a flat share?

 Many young people and students rent rooms in shared houses and should also consider getting insurance for the contents they store in their own rooms.
 You’ll typically be required to secure that room with a lock and make sure it’s locked when you’re not home.
 Insurers will reject claims for stolen possessions if there’s no sign of forced entry into the room.
 Additionally, items left in common areas in the property won’t be covered by the policy.